Service

 THE GOSPEL

-We sing: Alleluia, alleluia; alleluia, alleluia.
+We sing Alleluia, alleluia, alleluia; alleluia, alleluia, alleluia.

 Hear the Gospel of our Lord Jesus Christ according to Matthew.